keyur-2992/cloudguard-watch/README.md

 ### **Prerequisites**
 - Node.js 18+ and npm
 - PostgreSQL 13+
+- AWS Account with service credentials for CloudGuard backend
-- AWS Account with IAM permissions
+- User AWS accounts with IAM roles for monitoring
 - Clerk account for authentication

 ### **1. Clone & Install**